 Some might mistake this as a “Ship Early, Ship Often” lesson, but to me it’s different.
 Apple never “ships early” to put it mildly.
 It’s “Ship on a cadence.
 Always be delivering good to the user.”

 Who is doing the Surprise Chain now?

-Apple still maintains this cadence to some degree, but the release cycle has slowed down dramatically. iPad event in February. macOS and iOS updates for WWDC in June.
-September is a Mac refresh and October/November is for new phones.
+Apple still maintains this cadence to some degree, but the release cycle has slowed down dramatically.
+We get a February update of some kind. macOS and iOS updates for WWDC in June.
+September is an iPhone event.
+October is iPads and Macbooks for the holidays.
 Year over year.
 It’s become a bit ho-hum predictable.
 Which makes me wonder, who is doing the Surprise Chain today?

 The best, most recent example of the Surprise Chain that I can think of is the musical artist Drake.
 From 2015 to 2019 Drake released a new single every ~2 months.
 Drake seems to have been able to exploit the music industry’s new reality of “no one buys albums” by only releasing singles.
 This strategy no doubt kept his name and his brand in the limelight and on the top of radio charts and streaming platforms for years in a row.
 It’s a feat that has made him one of the most successful music artists of our time.
 Unsurprisingly, Drake started his partnership with Apple Music in 2015.

 Another example of this is the indie game publishing house Devolver Digital.
 Devolver publishes games from smaller indie gamedev studios and has published 131 titles since 2009.
 Zooming in to more recent years, Devolver has published 69 (nice) games from 2017-2021 averaging over a game a month.
 As a result, a title by Devolver is always in the zeitgeist as new games get announced or titles get ported to new consoles and app stores.
 Worth noting, in 2018 Devolver hired a former Apple App Store business manager as VP of mobile publishing.